 In comparison with current Baerwald type, this new design has wider offset angle and also increased overhang (hence higher anti-skating force required to mate with increased side thrust force).

-graph shows imbalance of pressures on flank L/R for three representative designs
+tip.
+The following graph shows imbalance of pressures on flank L/R for

 Note: theoretically the true coefficient of friction = 1/(SQRT(2) ) of the measured or empirical value since vertical stylus pressure is to be divided statically into VTF/(SQRT(2) ) each on groove flank.
 Then stylus drag force is [VTF/SQRT(2)]*2*coefficient of friction=VTF*SQRT(2)*coefficient of friction.
 This tricky calculation is based on armchair theories because the VTF cannot be actually divided evenly during stylus drag.
 Hence usually effective coefficient of stylus drag as empirical results is assumed to be theoretically equivalent to SQRT(2)*coefficient of friction.
 This coefficient of stylus drag 0.3 (coefficient of friction 0.212) for example is rather too small in comparison to the past investigations (coefficient of stylus drag 0.27-0.5 by Rangabe or 0.25-0.55 by JVC-1979 as shown in the following table).
 The dynamic load of stylus pressure on the groove is never constant.
-There are many factors involved: stylus contact profile and record elasticity (depth of stylus dipping into groove wall by VTF - see my stylus.xls) / groove modulation amplitude and frequency (mechanical impedance of stylus movement corresponding to such groove characteristics) in addition to the dusts and sticky matters on contaminated records and stylus tip.
+Many factors are involved in the nature of stylus drag: stylus contact profile and record elasticity (depth of stylus dipping into groove wall by VTF - see my stylus.xls), groove modulation amplitude and frequency, mechanical impedance of stylus movement corresponding to such groove characteristics, and mostly the dusts and sticky matters on contaminated records and stylus tip.

 The following rates seem to be indicating stylus